-There is a low oil alert and an automatic shutdown feature to protect the engine.
+There are a low oil alert and an automatic shutdown feature to protect the engine.

 Also on the control panel, there is a runtime meter and some service alert lights for alerting you when it’s time to change the oil, change the engine air filter, and service the engine.

-Like most diesel generators, you can generally go longer in between required maintenance times than you would be able to on a gas generator.
+Like most diesel generators, you can generally go longer before required maintenance than you would with a gas generator.

-Because of this, it’s really helpful to have these service indicator lights so you don’t have to keep track of how many hours you’ve run the generator.
+Because of this, these service indicator lights are helpful so you don’t have to keep track of how many hours you’ve run the generator.

 Providing clean power, there is Power Assist.
 This is a Gillette-exclusive excitation system that uses a power capacitor and a unique winding design to ensure minimum power fluctuations.